Seagate/cfm/README.md

 - [DOCKER](docs/DOCKER.md) - Information on running the CFM Software Suite from within a Docker container

+## Build locally

+- User must run 'make generate' to generate all supporting files from the api yaml before building local binaries.

 # Additional Project Documentation

 - [README-SERVICE](docs/SERVICE.md) - README file for the **cfm-service** component